BugByteBuster/master-thesis-automation-scripts/README.md

 the same ike and ipsec policy is used for all the vpn services it creates n east to west connections within the single devstack

+simple_curl.sh is a simple bash file to create network subnet and upload image to openstack using curl commands